Chrissy265/MessagingApp-/README.md

 Actor 1 can send and recieve messages from Actor 2 by using the messaging application Actor 2 can send and recieve messages from Actor 1 by using the messaging application

-Messaging App Boostrap Application:
+Messaging App Boostrap Application (ideally would be deployed on S3 in AWS):
 The messaging app application consist of three pages, we use boostrap for the design of the UI.
 The application consist of HTML and JavaScript.

-Server: Go Lang
+Server: Go Lang (ideally would be deployed on Elastic Beanstalk for (EC2 with auto scaling and other management)):
 The server handles the logic of the application.
 The backend is constructed using go lang.

-Database:
+Database (AWS RDS MySQL server):
 The user id will be stored to keep track messages.
 When the user calls for the messages it will retrieve from MySQL table called message0.
 The messages will be stored at the message0 table.